CPamb/PythonProjects/README.md

 ## Connect with Me

 Let's connect!
-You can find me on [LinkedIn](https://www.linkedin.com/in/yourusername) and [Twitter](https://twitter.com/yourusername).
-I'm open to collaborations and discussions related to programming and cybersecurity.
+You can find me on [LinkedIn](https://www.linkedin.com/in/christopherpambou/)!

 ## Acknowledgments